tarasyarema/interviewer/README.md

 ## TODO

+- [ ] Handle the ws url in a better way, xd
 - [ ] Testing, stress-testing and benchmarking.
 - [ ] Refactor Rust code to methods fo `App` as it's hard to read right now.
 - [ ] Add current user list of the session to FE.